Danonienko/Roblox-Luau-Portfolio/Iterators/Info.md

 # My Iterator Library
-Here you can find various iterators that I created for myself thorough my career as a programmer
+In this directory, you can find various iterator functions used for generic for-loops that I have created throughout my career